House Rules

 3. Housekeeping Happens

-- Please do not take it personally.
+- Please don't take it personally.

 4. Weather Is Not Our Responsibility

-The Insect Hotel is an outdoor establishment.
+The Insect Hotel is outdoors.
 Conditions include:

 - Cool nights in spring and autumn